Measurable fractional spin for quantum Hall quasiparticles on the disk: Introduction

 The interest of our fractional spin is twofold.
 First of all, it satisfies a generalised spin-statistics relation.
 This result is well confirmed by our analytical argument and numerical simulations in all situations that we studied: the values that we obtain for the fractional spin of one and of two quasiholes can be combined according to standard recipes to obtain the exchange phase of the quasiholes.
 Secondly, our definition has an experimental relevance because it is only a function of the density profile of the liquid in the vicinity of the quasiparticle.
 Given that the experimental detection of fractional statistics is a delicate subject, our work could foster experimental studies that are complementary to the existing ones, as it is particularly suitable for measurements performed with ultra-cold gases or quantum fluids of light~\cite{Tai_2017, Aidelsburger_2018, Cooper_2019, Chalopin_2020, Jamadi_2020, Clark_2020}.
 As an additional advantage, our scheme does not require the study of both the quasiparticle and its anti-quasiparticle, as required by the general definition: the study of clusters of quasiparticles of the same kind is sufficient to predict the desired statistical phases.

 The definition of a quasiparticle spin for a FQHE state defined on a planar surface has long been debated, and several works have discussed this possibility.
 The quantity that we are proposing is associated to the quasiparticle angular momentum, and was already mentioned in Ref.~\cite{Sondhi_1992} (the statement is reproposed in Ref.~\cite{Einarsson_1995}), but the authors claimed that it should be equal to zero because of the constant-screening sum rule.
 Our explicit calculation shows that this is not the case.
 Although the calculation is very demanding from a numerical viewpoint (it is associated to the quadrupole moment of the anyonic charge density), results are not compatible with zero; within error bars, they are compatible with fractional values that are consistent with our analytical predictions.
+We mention also a series of articles that have studied the properties of the second moment of the depletion density of fractional quasiparticles, which is shown to be related to the conformal dimension; the spin-statistics relation has not been discussed explicitly~\cite{Can_2015, Can_2016, Schine_2019}.

 Nonetheless, we could perform our calculations only in some specific cases.
 For this reason, in the second part of the article we present a general argument supporting our findings; the basic idea is that a quasiparticle that is at rest in a rotating reference frame performs a motion in the laboratory frame that includes a rotation around itself.
 We identify the geometric phase picked up in this process and link it to the fractional spin of the quasiparticle; when discussing two quasiparticles, we recover the aforementioned fractional spin-statistics relation in full generality.
 This derivation also provides additional insight into previous works where the braiding phase for quasiparticle excitations was linked to their depletion profiles~\cite{Umucalilar_2018, Macaluso_2019, Macaluso_2020}.
+Whereas in those previous works the emphasis was on the statistics of quasiparticles, here we perform a step further and link it to their fractional spins, which was not discussed in those works.